microsoft/rushstack-websites/websites/api-extractor.com/docs/pages/messages/ae-unresolved-inheritdoc-base.md

 ---
-layout: page
 title: ae-unresolved-inheritdoc-base
-navigation_source: docs_nav
 ---

-*"The @inheritDoc tag needs a TSDoc declaration reference; signature matching is not supported yet"*
+_"The @inheritDoc tag needs a TSDoc declaration reference; signature matching is not supported yet"_

 ## Remarks